Posted in General Studies, Math, Reminders

 Practicing Patterns!

 For the past couple of weeks, SK has been exploring patterns.
-In fact, they have been so busy practicing finding the core of a pattern as well as copying, creating and extending patterns using different materials and manipulatives, that I didn’t get any pictures ;( But you can check out your child’s Pattern Book that was sent home today and ask them to tell you what each pattern is.
-We also did a Pattern Scavenger Hunt, so you may want to encourage your child to find as many patterns as they can at your house or as you are out and about this weekend!
+In fact, we’ve have been so busy practicing finding the core of a pattern as well as copying, creating and extending patterns using different materials and manipulatives, that I didn’t manage to get any pictures ;( But you can check out your child’s Pattern Book that was sent home today and ask them to tell you what each pattern is and have them identify different pattern rules (AB, ABC, AAB, etc.) in the world around them.
+We also did a Pattern Scavenger Hunt, so you may want to encourage your child to find as many patterns as they can at your house or as you are out and about!

-Here are some fun pattern videos that the kids enjoyed watching:
+Here are some fun pattern videos that the kids enjoyed:

 Patterns!
 Mini Math Movie